ballerina-platform/ballerina-dev-website/spec/http/spec.md

 instantiated calling `new`, instead user have to enable the config in the `ClientConfiguration`.

 ##### 2.4.1.1 Security
-Provides secure HTTP remote functions for interacting with HTTP endpoints.
+Provides secure HTTP remote methods for interacting with HTTP endpoints.
 This will make use of the authentication schemes configured in the HTTP client endpoint to secure the HTTP requests.
 ```ballerina
 http:Client clientEP = check new("https://localhost:9090",